isunjn/serene-demo-site/content/blog/quotes.md

 +++

-Serene support some special quote style:
+Serene support some special quote styles:

 <!-- more -->